awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 1. Choose the name of the folder that contains your \.rdb file\.

 1. Choose the name of your \.rdb backup file\.
-The name of the selected file will appear above the tabs at the top of the page\.
+The name of the selected file appears above the tabs at the top of the page\.
 ![\[Image: File selected in S3 console\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/S3-SelectedFile.png)

    *File selected in S3 console*